Frequent Questions

 Please review - its important!

-While we will make every effort to support your success throughout the Second Officer application and selection process, it is important to understand that final selection cannot be guaranteed.
-Your performance during the official assessment—particularly in the Boeing 737 simulator—as well as your results on pilot aptitude and technical evaluations, will play a critical role in flyDubai’s decision.
+While we will make every effort to support your success throughout the First Officer or Second Officer application and selection process with any gulf airline, it is important to understand that final selection cannot be guaranteed.
+Your performance during the official assessment—particularly in the Boeing 737 simulator—as well as your results on pilot aptitude and technical evaluations, will play a critical role in airline's decision.
 The airline will also evaluate your progress and performance during the type rating, training phases, and final check ride.
-If your performance is found to be below the required standards at any stage, flyDubai reserves the right to rescind the Conditional Job Offer.
-To give you the best chance of success, assessment preparation in the UAE is conducted through Aerocadet’s specialist training partners under a dedicated contract, ensuring high-quality, airline-focused preparation tailored specifically for flyDubai’s assessment process.
+If your performance is found to be below the required standards at any stage, airlines reserve the right to rescind the Conditional Job Offer.
+To give you the best chance of success, assessment preparation in the UAE is conducted through Aerocadet’s specialist training partners under a dedicated contract, ensuring high-quality, airline-focused preparation tailored specifically for the airline's assessment process.

 If you do not hold a pilot license, Aerocadet provides integrated flight training programs with internship